-DCPL commits to make suitable arrangements to provide appropriate long-term security for the offset area to the satisfaction of the Director-General of the NSW Department of Planning.
+DCPL commits to make suitable payments to provide appropriate long-term security for the offset area to the satisfaction of the Secretary of the NSW Department of Planning and Environment.

 A Biodiversity Management Plan will be prepared by a suitably qualified person(s) to facilitate the revegetation and regeneration of native vegetation and habitats and provide a framework for continued management and monitoring of the offset area.
-The Biodiversity Management Plan will be prepared to the satisfaction of the Director-General of the NSW Department of Planning.
+The Biodiversity Management Plan will be prepared to the satisfaction of the Secretary of the NSW Department of Planning and Environment.